HangfireIO/Hangfire.Documentation/background-processing/tracking-progress.rst

 Using server push with SignalR
 -------------------------------

 Why we need to poll our server?
-It can say when the snippet become highlighted himself.
+It can say when the snippet becomes highlighted himself.
 And `SignalR <http://signalr.net>`_, an awesome library to perform server push, will help us.
 If you don't know about this library, look at it, and you'll love it.
 Really.

 I don't want to include all the code snippets here (you can look at the sources of this sample).
 I'll show you only the two changes that you need, and they are incredibly simple.